-The French SIF and the Iceberg Data Lab have therefore prepared this handbook, which aims to provide the public with an informative presentation of the state of knowledge and practices on this new topic.
+The French SIF and the Iceberg Data Lab have prepared this handbook, updated in 2022, with the aim of providing the public and professionals with an informative presentation of the state of knowledge and practices on this new topic, to help them understand the issues at stake.

-It is an invitation to view the conservation of natural capital, not as a cost but as a source of investment in a more sustainable future, allowing the harmonious coexistence of human civilisation and the natural world.
+Tools now exist to view the conservation of natural capital not as a cost but rather as a source of investment in a more sustainable future.